-Joseph had hoped the conspirators would spare the young men because they were so young.
+Joseph hoped the conspirators would spare the young men because they were so young.
 But he counseled them: "Don't flinch.
 If you have to die, die like men, you will be martyrs to the cause, and your crowns can be no greater.
 But I hardly think they will shed your blood."
 4

-Sitting in the skiff with Robert Scott's brother at his side, Joseph must have worried that the two young men might be killed, despite his assurances.
-If so, Joseph might be required to pull their dead bodies from the river that ran so conveniently behind the William Law's large brick home.
+Sitting in the skiff with Robert Scott's brother at his side, Joseph must have worried that the two young men might be killed, despite his earlier assurances.
+If the young men were killed, Joseph might be required to pull their dead bodies from the river that ran so conveniently behind William Law's large brick home.